Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: 1D examples: scalar transport problem

 We divide the model domain into two equal parts (lower and upper parts), and we assign different initial saturations to each part.
 The maximum allowable number of Newton iterations per timestep is set to 1000.
-The nonlinear iterations for the three numerical fluxes with different initial conditions are shown in \textbf{Fig.\ \ref{fig:compare_vg_2}}.
-In contrast to the poor convergence performance of the standard Newton method, the homotopy continuation achieves reduction in the total iterations by more than an order of magnitude for most cases; and that results in a corresponding reduction in the overall computational cost.
-For the cases with the EO and Godunov fluxes, the standard method exhibits much worse nonlinear convergence.
-This convergence difficulty is caused by the high nonlinear complexity and reduced numerical dissipation inherent in the two numerical fluxes.
+The nonlinear iterations for the PPU scheme with different initial conditions are shown in \textbf{Fig.\ \ref{fig:compare_vg_2}}.
+In contrast to the poor convergence performance of the standard Newton method, the continuation method achieves reduction in the total iterations by more than an order of magnitude for most cases; and that results in a corresponding reduction in the overall computational cost.

 We observe that the dissipation operator can always reduce the required number of iterations, to varying degrees, even for the initial conditions that are some distance away from the residual saturations.
 This is due to the hyperbolic nature of the transport problem, which is essentially an information propagation process.
-Therefore, the artificial dissipation can speed up the mass spread in the affected domain over the timestep and lead to faster nonlinear convergence.
+Therefore, the artificial dissipation can help with spreading mass in the affected domain over the timestep and lead to faster nonlinear convergence.